Materials & Nanotechnology

 - Making Concrete

-Where does the water go that you mix into concrete?
+Where does the water go?
 Will the mass of concrete be the same before and after it cures?
 Find out!

 - Fun Look at Material Science